zivkovicmilos/gno/docs/gno-docs/docs/how-to-guides/write-simple-dapp.md

 That's it 🎉

-You have successfully built a simple but fully fledged dApp using Gno!
+You have successfully built a simple but fully-fledged dApp using Gno!
 Now you're ready to conquer new, more complex dApps in Gno.